plof27/lnd-core/docs/core-movement.md

 ## Metadata

 ### Constraints
-- Must be responsive [required]
+- [required] Must be responsive
-- Should feel good to pull off complex moves [required]
+- [required] Should feel good to pull off complex moves
-- Basic traversal should be simple, but there should be a lot of room for mastery [required]
+- [required] Basic traversal should be simple, but there should be a lot of room for mastery

 ### Tolerances
 - Stub

 ### Uncertainties
-- Stub
+- What actions are available to the player?
+- How do those actions affect each other and the player's state?